How to take brilliant lifestyle photos for your website or blog

 How to prepare your camera

-Photography manufacturers often promise you: “Just press the button and the camera will take a perfect picture!”
-But the truth is that it’s YOU who takes the picture, not the camera.
+Photography manufacturers often promise you: “Just press the button, and the camera will take a perfect picture!”
+But the truth is that YOU take the picture, not the camera.
+And to take professional-looking photos, you need to know your camera properly.

-Each camera is different, so it is best to look at the manual to understand its particular features.
+Each camera is different, so it is best to look at the camera’s instruction manual to understand its particular features.
 However, there are some basic rules which can be applied to any photography equipment:

 - Hold your camera on your model’s eye level, or slightly above when you take headshots.
 When you photograph children go low down to their eye level.